My India Bucket List

 The country of colorful saris, fiery curries and fragrant chai.
 On our first date, the husband told me about his trip to India and the adventures he had there.
 The sparkle he had in his eyes when he shared his stories about the subcontinent and the adventures he had there, made me fall in love with him.

 India has been a bucket list item for me for a very long time.
-But actually, India deserves its very own bucket list, because you could spend a lifetime exploring this fascinating country.
+I have read through hundreds of inspiring travel itineraries for India and came up with my own Must-See-Bucket-List.
+India deserves its very own bucket list, because you could spend a lifetime exploring this fascinating country.

 So here it goes, my India Bucket List, and I am keeping my fingers crossed that I can check off some of these items soon!